Antonia Bernasconi

-Antonia Bernasconi (1741–1803) was a German operatic soprano, appearing in opera houses in Vienna, Milan, Venice, Naples and London.
+Antonia Bernasconi (1741–1803) was a German operatic soprano, originally from the Holy Roman Empire.
+She appeared in opera houses in Vienna, Milan, Venice, Naples and London.

 Life

 Bernasconi was born in Stuttgart in 1741; her father, named Wagele. was a valet de chambre of the Prince of Württemberg; after Wagele's death his widow married Andrea Bernasconi, Kapellmeister of the court at Munich and composer.
 Antonia received early music lessons from her stepfather, and she sang in Munich and other German cities.
 From 1765 she took part in operas in Vienna; her first appearance in a major role was at the Burgtheater in December 1767, in Alceste, which Gluck had written expressly for her.